ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/nlb-using-aws-load-balancer-controller/nlb-with-health-check.md

 description: Boost application reliability and performance.
 Explore our guide on creating Kubernetes Ingress with Health Check.
 Discover how to configure proactive health checks for your services and streamline traffic management.
 Elevate your Kubernetes deployment with Ingress and Health Check configuration.
 ---

-# Create Ingress With Health Check
+# Network Load Balancer With Health Check

 Health check on target groups can be controlled with following annotations: